lumi-a/masters-thesis/thesis.typ

   $
   The instance $I$ presented in @sec-results-bin-packing is no longer viable for this measure, as $Opt(I)=2$.
 In fact, a recent work by @breakingAsymptoticBestFit[p:] showed that $"RR"^∞_BestFit ≤ 1.5-ε$ for a small $ε>0$.

   - We attempted to find instances, by adding a parameter `min_sum` to the `get_items`-function, and rejecting any instance whose sum of items was lower than `min_sum`.
 We then evaluated instances for large values of `min_sum`.
-This was not successful. #TODO[Provide links to failed runs, and a bit more commentary on _why_ they failed.
-Failed to generalise?
-Failed to be more than pseudo-random?
-Failed to have any kind of good score whatsoever?]
+This was not successful.
   - A different approach involves, instead of finding lists of items, finding _distributions_ of weights, and sampling a random instance by sampling each item iid. from that distribution.
 This was not successful either.
 - Clustering: We were successful in proving a new result for the Price of Hierarchical $k$-median clustering, $PoH_(k"-median") ≥ (1+√5)/2$.
   - We also tried finding better lower bounds on the Price of Hierarchy for the following objectives, for none of which FunSearch outperformed local search: